From BR Bullpen

 Lee's aunt Annabelle Lee pitched in the AAGPBL.
 In 1989, Lee played for and managed the Winter Haven Super Sox of the Senior Professional Baseball Association.
 He was fired as manager after losing six of seven games and was replaced by Ed Nottle.
 He remained on the team's pitching staff and went 3-9 with a 4.96 ERA as well as playing 1st base at times.
 Lee batted .262 in 42 at-bats.
 In 1990, he played for the St. Petersburg Pelicans of the Senior Professional Baseball Association.
 He pitched in 7 Games and was 2-1 with 2 saves with a 3.79 ERA when the league folded.

 Lee estimates he still throws 200 innings a year playing in over-40 leagues in New England.
 On August 16, 2010, he announced that he had signed a contract to pitch a game with the Brockton Rox of the Can-Am Association at the age of 63 on September 5.
 He won that game, 7-3 over the Worcester Tornadoes, giving up only two runs in 5 1/3 innings.
-He fanned one batter, walked none, and may have been the oldest pitcher to win a professional baseball game.
+He fanned one batter, walked none.
+Two years later, at the age of 65, he pitched a complete game for the San Rafael Pacifics of the North American League.
+He may be the oldest pitcher to have won a professional game.

 At one time, Lee wanted to change his number to 337 since it would spell Lee upside down.
 He was known to throw a "Space Ball" or "Leephus" pitch.
 A version of the eephus pitch.